stronnag/mwptools/README.md

 ## Platforms and OS

 The tools are designed to be portable and as far as possible platform and hardware agnostic.
-The suite is developed on Arch Linux and is additionally tested on Alpine (Edge), Debian (Trixie / Sid), Fedora (current)  and FreeBSD (current release) (at least).
+The suite is developed on Arch Linux and is additionally tested on Debian (Trixie / Sid), Fedora (current), Void and FreeBSD (current release) (at least).
 It is also possible to build and run mwp on MacOS (from mwptools 2024.11.20) and Windows (Msys2 / standalone installer from 2024.12.07).

-mwp should  build and run on any platform that provides modern Gtk and POSIX APIs.
+mwp should  build and run on any platform that provides modern GTK4 and POSIX APIs.

-mwptools is tested on x86_64, ia32, aarch64 and riscv64 architectures (Linux / FreeBSD).
+mwptools is tested on aarch64, riscv64 and x86_64 architectures om Linux and FreeBSD.

 ## Installation

+Binary installers, Debian packages (`*.deb`) and a Windows installer are provided in the release area.

+Otherwise the [online user guide](https://stronnag.github.io/mwptools/) provides dependency and build instructions.

-See the [migration guide](docs/mwp-Gtk4-migration-guide.md) for dependencies (and migration from the legacy version).
+There is a [migration guide](docs/mwp-Gtk4-migration-guide.md) describing migration from the legacy version.

 ```
 meson setup _build --prefix=~/.local --strip
 ninja -C _build install
 ```

 ## Licence

 GPL v3 or later